AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 - **Processed fuels are excellent for trains and tanks.** The acceleration gains from rocket fuel is quite satisfying (+80%), and nuclear fuel is on another level... (+150%)
 - **You already need to mass-produce solid fuel and rocket fuel to make rocket parts,** so it is not too difficult to produce a little more for your vehicle or other burner device needs.
-- **If you are burning coal for power, processing it into solid fuel can cut the coal demand by half** or more if you use modules.
+- **If you are burning coal for power, processing it into solid fuel can cut the coal demand by half,** or more if you use modules.
 And of course, you can go all out and run your boilers with nuclear fuel to reduce the coal demand by a factor of 20.
 - **However, you can unlock solar and (regular) nuclear power much sooner than coal liquification and nuclear fuel,** because these two fuel processing technologies require production science to unlock.
 Meanwhile, [the advantages of solar and nuclear power](https://www.reddit.com/r/technicalfactorio/comments/srosza/coal_vs_solar_vs_nuclear_setup_costs_and_running/) may make it worthwhile to switch to them instead of waiting to upgrade your coal power setup.
 Nuclear power is [easier to do than it may seem]([Alt-F4 #57 - Nuclear Energy and You](https://alt-f4.blog/ALTF4-57/#)), as it provides massive energy yields for very few reactors and centrifuges, without needing Kovarex Enrichment!

 ## Summary

 This article started with a little burning question that brought more such questions and evolved into an exploration of all of Factorio's fuels.
 We uncovered the following:

 **(1) Coal vs. coal liquification:** Liquifying coal and directly converting it into solid fuel yields 57% extra energy per coal, when no modules are used.

 **(2) Coal liquification with cracking:** If we also crack the heavy oil before making the solid fuel, it yields 103% extra energy per coal, when no modules are used.
 Hence we get about twice the energy from the same coal.

 **(3) Coal vs. oil for solid fuel production:** Coal produces about eight times as much solid fuel or energy as crude oil per unit, when no modules are used.
 However, you can transport about 60% more energy in a fluid wagon of oil than a cargo wagon of coal.
 Meanwhile, coal has many exclusive uses it may be needed for, instead of making oil products, while crude oil has only one such exclusive use.
 Therefore, using oil for your solid fuel production may be more practical, but it ultimately depends on the abundances of coal and oil in your area.

-**(4) Solid fuel vs. rocket fuel:** Converting solid fuel into rocket fuel causes energy loss, even if you use modules.
+**(4) Solid fuel vs. rocket fuel:** Converting solid fuel into rocket fuel causes energy losses, even when you use modules.
 However, rocket fuel offers other advantages, such as its higher bonuses in vehicles.

 **(5) Rocket fuel vs. nuclear fuel:** Converting rocket fuel into nuclear fuel without using any modules yields around 10x as much energy as the initial solid fuel that went in.
 This makes it the best way to get the most energy out of your initial coal or oil.
 However, it is not the most efficient way to generate power from uranium.

 **(6) Nuclear fuel vs. Uranium fuel cells:** Using uranium-235 for nuclear reactor fuel cells yields up to hundreds of times more energy from it compared to using it for nuclear fuel, but you unlock nuclear fuel alongside Kovarex enrichment, meaning that uranium-235 stops being rare when nuclear fuel is available.

-**(7) Adding modules for energy gains:** Efficiency modules offer energy gains by reducing the processing energy usage and efficiency 1 modules are enough for most machines.
-Productivity modules offer energy gains by creating more processed fuel.
-Speed modules might offer energy gains when used alongside productivity modules by compensating for the speed losses that increase the power consumption.
+**(7) Adding modules for energy gains:** Efficiency modules offer energy gains by reducing the processing energy usage, and efficiency 1 modules make a good difference while being cheap to produce.
+Productivity modules can offer energy gains by creating more processed fuel, and the effect compounds such that you can get exponential increases in the fuel output overall.
+Speed modules can offer energy gains when used alongside productivity modules by compensating for the speed losses that increase the power consumption.

 **(8) Usefulness of processing fuels:** It depends on a number of factors, but ultimately you have to make rocket fuel anyway in order to make rocket parts, and even before then processed fuels are useful for vehicles.